tomography/tomobank/docs/index.rst

 reconstruction and 3D visualization methods and to speed up their implementation in the various synchrotron facility data analysis software packages.

-If you use the tomoBank Toolbox for your research, we would appreciate it if you would refer to the following papers:
+If you use the tomoBank Toolbox for your research, we would appreciate it if you would refer to the following papers :cite:`decarlo:01`:

 	De Carlo, Francesco, et al. "TomoBank: a tomographic data repository for computational x-ray science."
 Measurement Science and Technology 29.3 (2018): 034004. http://www.doi.org/10.1088/1361-6501/aa9c19

 Features
 --------

-* Tomographic datasets and phantom repository `Globus <https://www.globus.org/app/transfer?origin_id=e133a81a-6d04-11e5-ba46-22000b92c6ec&origin_path=%2F>`_
+* Tomographic datasets and phantom repository `Globus <https://www.globus.org/app/transfer?origin_id=e133a81a-6d04-11e5-ba46-22000b92c6ec&origin_path=%2Ftomobank%2F>`_

 * Python scripts to read and reconstruct all data sets (:download:`tomopy_rec.py <../docs/demo/tomopy_rec.py>`)

 Usage: ::